 Employees with disabilities who utilize service animals may contact Faculty and Staff Disability Services within Human Resource Services.
 Human Resource Services may then communicate with the applicable campus department/supervisor regarding the employee’s accommodation related needs.

-When not readily apparent that an animal is a service animal, campus officials may make limited inquiries to determine if the animal is permitted (Is the animal required because of a disability?
-What work or task has the animal been trained to perform?)
+When not readily apparent that an animal is a service animal, university personnel may ask only two questions to determine if the animal is permitted, i.e., (1) is the animal a service animal required because of a disability, and (2) what work or task has the animal been trained to perform?

 Responsibilities of Individuals with Animals on Campus

 Owners and keepers of animals on campus are responsible for their animals at all times.
-This responsibility includes complying with all state laws and local animal ordinances, as well as all University policies and guidelines including the following requirements:
+This responsibility includes complying with all state laws and local animal ordinances, as well as all University and Department of Residence policies and guidelines, including the following requirements:

 Exceptions and Exclusions

 An animal may be prohibited from or required to leave a facility on campus if the animal’s behavior or presence poses a direct threat to the health or safety of others.
-For example, an animal that displays aggressive/vicious behaviors toward people may be excluded.
+For example, an animal that displays aggressive/vicious behaviors toward people or other animals may be excluded.